kbond/ZenstruckFormBundle/README.md

 ### Theme Type

 Allow you to add theme options to your form fields.
-The `theme_options` variable will be available in your form theme.  *The bootstrap3 theme currently utilizes*
+The `theme_options` variable will be available in your form theme.  *The bootstrap3 theme currently utilizes.*

 1. Enable in your `config.yml` (disabled by default):